I-am-abdulazeez/paddle-frontend-assessment/README.md

 # Frontend Coding Challenge

 This app is a frontend coding assessment based on vite-react app.
 Added chakra-ui/react as a ui-framework & react-router-dom for routing across the application.
+This application consists of two tasks.

+## Task one

+- Design skills

+## Task two

+- Communication with REST_API

 ## Language used 💪.